raspishake/rsudp/docs/testing.rst

     :align:   center

     Flow chart of test data hierarchy,
-    based on the :ref:`flow` diagram showing how data makes its way through the program during testing.
+    based on the :ref:`flow` diagram, showing how data makes its way through the program during testing.
     Note that there is no Raspberry Shake in the hierarchy as there would be in ordinary operation, but instead